 If we want to carry on government, there are only two ways of doing it.
 One is the path laid out by Mahatma Gandhi.
 That is the establishment of Rama Raj in which there is complete peace, freedom from crime and coercion of any kind.
 All of us should try to achieve that consummation; but, undoubtedly, we cannot reach to that goal overnight.
 The alternative is a firm government backed by a strong Army, strong Navy, strong Air Force and a strong Police; but, ultimately, governed by the will of the people.
 Under such a system, the government in office is entitled to the support of the people; unless of course, it follows a wrong path.

-Ultimately, Patel was concerned with preserving and augmenting state power and addressing the politics that might threaten this order.
+Ultimately, Patel was concerned with preserving and augmenting state power and countering the politics that might threaten political order.
 Suppressing industrial unrest was a repeated theme, that workers must put national production and national power before distributional concerns at a time of crisis.
 But at the same time, Patel did not advocate disruption to the countryside in the service of national production, as Nehru would do.
 As much as industrialization was recognized as essential for creating national wealth and perforce, national power, part of the compromise between socialists and conservatives entailed the protection of village industries and craft manufacturing (Chakravarty 1993; Naseemullah 2017, 82-83).

 Conservative Nationalism in Internal and External Opposition